 As a kid, this was one of my dad’s favorite treats to make for us.
 We would help pop the corn while he made the caramel glaze.
 Then, he would pile it high in a mountain of sweet, chewy goodness on the countertop.
 Naturally, I do the same with my kids.
 We all gather around the island of my kitchen and munch away on our caramel popcorn mountain.
 So many good memories are associated with this deliciously sticky treat.
 Make some today and let the good times roll!

 Chewy, sticky, buttery, (and so addictive) caramel popcorn.

 - 1 can Sweetened Condensed Milk Eagle brand

 - 2 teaspoons Vanilla

 Pop the corn using an air-popper or a Whirly Pop Popcorn Maker.
 (Aff.
 Link) Divide the popped corn into 4 large pots or bowls.
 Sort and discard old maids and set aside.

 Combine brown sugar and Karo syrup in a large sauce pan.
 Bring to a boil and stir constantly for 3 minutes.
 (Don't skimp on the full 3 minutes, because the boiled sugar increases the caramel flavor.)

 Add the can of Eagle brand milk while continually stirring the mixture.

 Keep stirring as you slowly add the melted butter and return to a boil.

-Once it starts boiling again, remove from the heat and add vanilla.
+Once it starts boiling again and the butter is completely mixed in, remove the caramel sauce from the heat and add vanilla.